-Techbuyer Group has announced the launch of a energy optimisation software tool, which allows the data centre industry to better address the climate change risk.
-The tool, which goes to market under the brand name “Interact”, is the culmination of a 2-year research and development partnership between Techbuyer and the University of East London.
+Techbuyer Group has announced the launch of an energy optimisation software tool which allows the data centre industry to better address the climate change risk.
+The tool, which goes to market under the brand name ‘Interact, is the culmination of a two-year research and development partnership between Techbuyer and the University of East London.

 Interact delivers previously unseen energy optimisation recommendations at component and system level for data centre server hardware, allowing stakeholders to reduce their carbon footprint, limit emissions, and achieve expenditure and operational cost savings.
 With the data centre sector responsible for a significant percentage of worldwide energy consumption – and expected to grow 500% globally by 2030 – carbon optimisation is essential.

 In simple terms, the Interact tool allows users to identify their optimal server configurations in terms of performance and energy efficiency as per individual requirements.
 The tool will recommend both new and refurbished options, whichever is best for client requirements.
 Cost savings can be enormous.
-A recent case study of 770 servers delivered potential savings of £200,000 in year 1 and £480,000 in years 2 and 3.
+A recent case study of 770 servers delivered potential savings of £200,000 in year one and £480,000 in years two and three.

 The Interact tool began as an Innovate UK supported collaboration between Techbuyer and the University of East London.
 The academic supervisor, Rabih Bashroush, is a world leader in the field of energy efficiency for data centre IT hardware who recently featured on Channel 4 Dispatches.